tlopesx/Printsy/Cart/readme.md

 The Cart Application specifically handles the shopping cart functionalities within Printsy.
 It allows users to add items to their cart, complete purchases, and manage their cart items efficiently.
 The application provides a GraphQL API for querying and mutating cart and product data, interfaces with external services for image and transaction management, and includes a robust task management system to handle asynchronous processing of cart items.

 This README will guide you through the key components of the Cart Application, including the available GraphQL mutations and queries, details on cart and product entities, the integration package for external services, and an in-depth look at the tasks package.

+A few things to note:
+- A user can only have one cart at a time.
+When a product manipulation occurs within the timer window, all active product timestamps are updated.
+- The timer is 2 minutes.
+Edit in `application.properties`.
+- Before an item is added to the Cart table, we check the number of items being queued up for entry, the number of items in active carts, and the number of products already sold with the image.

 ### GraphQL Mutations and Queries